-Strong performances at brands Expedia and Hotels.com helped to boost Expedia’s OTA bookings by about 44% YoY.
-Domestic bookings grew by 50% YoY, and International bookings grew by 26% YoY.
+The strong performance at Brand Expedia and Hotels.com helped boost its OTA bookings.
+Domestic bookings grew by 38% YoY and international bookings grew by 22% YoY.

-The US dollar witnessed strong appreciation in 2015 amid growing global turmoil and the Fed’s decision to hike rates.
-Expedia earns almost 36% of its revenues from international business, where it earns in local currencies.
+The US dollar has continued to remain strong in 2016 amid the growing global turmoil.
+Expedia earns almost 41% of its revenues from its international business, where it earns in local currencies.
 This means lower revenues when translated to dollars.
-For 4Q15, EXPE saw a -5% foreign exchange impact on its revenues.

-Expedia’s growth is dependent on travel demand, which in turn is highly correlated to global economic growth.
-The global macroeconomic environment continues to remain uncertain.
-Despite this uncertainty, the IATA (International Air Transport Association) expects travel demand to grow by 6.7% in 2016.
+Expedia’s growth is dependent on global travel demand, which is expected to grow by 6.7% for 2016 according to IATA (International Air Transport Association).
+This is despite the uncertain global macroeconomic environment.
 Higher travel demand could mean higher revenues for Expedia.

-However, Expedia expects headwinds from the strong US dollar to continue in 2016, adversely impacting its revenues.
+However, Expedia expects the headwinds from a strong dollar to continue in 2016, adversely impacting its revenue.

-EXPE makes up 1.4% of the Guggenheim S&P 500 Pure Growth ETF (RPG).
+EXPE makes up 2.8% of the First Trust Dow Jones Internet Index ETF (FDN).
 Its rivals include Priceline (PCLN), TripAdvisor (TRIP), and Ctrip.com (CTRP).
 For a complete overview of Expedia, please read An Investor’s Complete Guide to Expedia.